symfony/symfony-docs/service_container.rst

 Injecting the content of YAML file as argument
 ----------------------------------------------

+.. versionadded:: 4.3
+    Support for the YAML file notation in YAML and XML was introduced in Symfony 4.3.

 You can automatically parse a YAML file and injecting it as an argument by referencing the **absolute path** to the file, or the relative path from **your configuration file**: